 - Both eventually moved from their one store in downtown Omaha to Western Omaha.

 - Both focus on offering customers a large selection they can look at and choose from.
 Borsheims occupies a 62,500 square foot facility and carries over 100,000 SKUs.
 Note: Like Nebraska Furniture Mart, there are big inventory costs.
+Although jewelry and carpet both have long depreciation schedules (compared to say attire and fashion).

 - Both offer unbeatable prices.
 In Borsheims case, they highlight their “Borsheims Price”.